vitessio/website/content/en/docs/19.0/user-guides/schema-changes/ddl-strategies.md

 Vitess automatically creates a MySQL account for the migration, with a randomly generated password.
 The account is destroyed at the end of the migration.

 Vitess takes care of setting up the necessary command line flags.
 It automatically creates a hooks directory and populates it with hooks that report `gh-ost`'s progress back to Vitess.
-You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `--ddl_strategy` command line flag (using `vtctlclient`).
+You may supply additional flags for your migration as part of `@@ddl_strategy` session variable (using `VTGate`) or `--ddl_strategy` command line flag (using `vtctldclient`).
 Examples:

 - `set @@ddl_strategy='gh-ost --max-load Threads_running=200';`
 - `set @@ddl_strategy='gh-ost --max-load Threads_running=200 --critical-load Threads_running=500 --critical-load-hibernate-seconds=60 --default-retries=512';`